BranchMetrics/android-branch-deep-linking-attribution/README.md

 adb shell am broadcast -a com.android.vending.INSTALL_REFERRER -n io.branch.branchandroiddemo/io.branch.referral.InstallListener --es "referrer" "link_click_id=123"
 ```

-Enable to pass link_click_id from Install Listener, as broadcasts can arrive at different times, developer can set amount of time v1/open should wait for the install listener broadcast before posting.
-Requires including io.branch.referral.InstallListener.
+Enable to pass link_click_id from Google Play to Branch through your Install Listener.
+As broadcasts can arrive at different times, you can set the amount of time Branch should wait for the install listener broadcast before posting.
+Requires including io.branch.referral.InstallListener in your Manifest file.
+You can test sending broadcasts to your app using the above adb shell command.

 ## Branch Universal Object (for deep links, content analytics and indexing)